danbetea/nst-experiments/README.md

 For us models mean (convolutional) neural networks, usually trained on the ImageNet database.
 Two such examples are the VGG16 and VGG19 networks of Simonyan and Zisserman referenced below.
 They can be found in the [Keras applications API](https://keras.io/api/applications/vgg/).

 Neural style transfer (NST) is a form of transfer learning originally introduced in the paper of Gatys et al referenced below.
 For a detailed textbook description, see Chollet's *Deep learning with Python*, second edition, from Manning Press (referenced below).
-See also the article *Convolutional neural networks for artistic style transfer* by Harrish Narayanan (from his website, referenced below).
+See also the article *Convolutional neural networks for artistic style transfer* by Harish Narayanan (from his website, referenced below).

 In its simplest form, NST takes a content image $C$, and via a sequence of manipulations, it transforms it into a generated image $G$ by trying to *add the style* of another image, the style image $S$.
 This being machine learning with neural networks, $C,S,G$ are to be thought of as vectors (or tensors if you wish).
 The problem is then to find, after a number of iterations of the learning algorithm, the image $G$ which maximizes the following loss function: